-The first contemporary smart home devices came out in the late ’90s, however, its gain in popularity was more recent due to the growing tendency to depend on digital technology and of course higher availability of the products.
-Software giants Google, Apple and Microsoft kicked off this trend with the likes of the Google Home, Apple Homekit and Cortana respectively.
-The trend was then picked by others like Amazon with their Echo family, the Logitech Harmony Elite universal remote and Samsung Smartthings hub.
+The first contemporary smart home devices came out in the late ’90s, however, their gain in popularity was more recent due to the growing tendency to depend on digital technology and of course higher availability of the products.
+Software giants Google, Apple, and Microsoft kicked off this trend with the likes of Google Home, Apple Homekit, and Cortana respectively.
+The trend was then picked by others like Amazon with their Echo family, the Logitech Harmony Elite universal remote, and Samsung Smartthings hub.
 Other companies offer smart products that aim at particular functions like the Philips Hue, Neato Botvac vacuum, etc.

 The Amazon Alexa, Google Assistant/Home, and Apple Homekit/Siri are the biggest players in the smart home market right now.
 The following are a few popular smart technologies